ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 ------ | ---- | -------
-address_s | makerAddress | Trader's Ethereum address (same as the one that facilitated the deposit) string  | symbol | Name of the market to trade.
+address_s | traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit) string  | symbol | Name of the market to trade.
 Currently, this is limited to 'ETHPERP', but new symbols are coming soon! string | strategy | Name of the cross-margined strategy this trade belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! string | side | Side of trade, either `Bid` (buy/long) or an `Ask` (sell/short)